 What does a sponsorship cost?

 The cost to sponsor a student in Afghanistan through our program is a $660 per year through high school.
 Your sponsorship allows the family to let their child go to school and focus on their studies without the additional responsibility of working for money outside of school.
 Each month our sponsorship program students “earn” $50 by working hard in school.
 The balance of $60 is applied by TIE towards the expenses of sustaining this program.

 To receive this financial support, the children and their families must agree, in writing, that the children will no longer work the streets and will attend school.
 A “street child” earns on average $50 – $60 a month.
-By agreeing to a set income generated by their child of $50 a month, many families are investing in their child’s education along with their sponsor.
+By agreeing to a set income generated by their child of $50 a month, the families are investing in their child’s education along with their sponsor.

 If a sponsored child is found working on the street or misses school, TIE’s program director in Afghanistan, Qudsia, meets with the family to address any problems.

 Street children are highly motivated to learn.
 They know what it is like to be dependent upon the streets for means to survive.
 Qudsia serves as an intermediary between the children, their families and their sponsors.
 Qudsia, a mother with three of her own children, is passionate about her work with the street children.